Pensions and Divorce in Arizona

 The next question the court of appeals addressed was whether Laura had a right to receive the equivalent of what her pension payments would be when Timothy first becomes eligible to receive pension payments, but he elects to continue working; thereby delaying either spouse from receiving pension payments for many years into the future.

 The court made an important distinction on this point.
-Specifically, the court distinguished between spouses going through a divorce when one of the spouse’s has already vested in his or her pension and, therefore, has an immediate right to receive pension payments but chooses to delay retirement from spouses going through a divorce and the vesting of one of the spouse’s pension will not occur for years to come.
+Specifically, the court distinguished between spouses going through a divorce when one of the spouses has already vested in his or her pension and, therefore, has an immediate right to receive pension payments but chooses to delay retirement from spouses going through a divorce and the vesting of one of the spouse’s pension will not occur for years to come.

 In the first case, the Arizona Court of Appeals reaffirmed the Arizona Supreme Court’s ruling in the prior Koelsch v.
 Koelsch case.
 In Koelsch, the Arizona Supreme Court faced a situation wherein one of the spouses was fully vested and eligible to receive pension payments at or about the same time the parties were getting divorced.
-In Koelsch, the Arizona Supreme Court concluded the court had no authority to order that spouse to retire, but did indicate the court could order that spouse to begin making monthly payments in the same amount she would have received from the pension if her spouse retired.
+In Koelsch, the Arizona Supreme Court concluded the court had no authority to order that spouse to retire but did indicate the court could order that spouse to begin making monthly payments in the same amount she would have received from the pension if her spouse retired.

 The Arizona Court of Appeals in Boncoskey, however, distinguished that case from the case at hand because the spouse was not vested at or about the time the parties were divorced.
 The Arizona Court of Appeals in Boncoskey held that in such a situation the trial court cannot order a spouse to begin making payments to the other spouse when they become eligible to retire if he or she continues working.
 In such a case, the other spouse simply has to wait until the other spouse chooses to retire to receive her or her share of the pension.

 The Arizona Court of Appeals affirmed the prior Arizona Supreme Court ruling in Johnson v.
 Johnson that held the preferred method for dividing the community property interest is to perform a present value of the expected stream of income and order the spouse who will be eligible to receive the pension to pay the other spouse in a lump sum payment for his or her interest in the pension and then award 100% of the pension to the employee spouse.
-That solution was not available in this case, because the parties had already equally divided all of their other community assets.
+That solution was not available in this case because the parties had already equally divided all of their other community assets.

-The Arizona Court of Appeals, therefore, deferred to use of the “reserved jurisdiction” method announced in the Johnson case wherein you divide the total number of months the employee works for the company by the number of years the parties were married during those years to determine the community property interest in a pension in an Arizona divorce case.
+The Arizona Court of Appeals, therefore, deferred to use the “reserved jurisdiction” method announced in the Johnson case wherein you divide the total number of months the employee works for the company by the number of years the parties were married during those years to determine the community property interest in a pension in an Arizona divorce case.
 The justices also said a trial court has no authority to order a spouse to begin making payments to the other spouse simply because he or she continues working and, therefore, delays both parties’ community share of the pension.

 The court of appeals also rejected the trial court’s decision to order Timothy to begin paying Laura for the payments she would have received if Timothy retired when he was first eligible to retire.
-The trial court’s decision was overturned because, although a court is not bound by the terms of the parties settlement agreement, the court is required to hold an evidentiary hearing before issuing orders changing the terms of the parties’ written settlement agreement.
+The trial court’s decision was overturned because, although a court is not bound by the terms of the parties settlement agreement, the court is required to hold an evidentiary hearing before issuing orders changing the provisions of the parties’ written settlement agreement.

 Lastly, the Arizona Court of Appeals rejected the trial court’s order requiring Timothy to choose the Survivor Benefit election for Laura’s benefit because there is no authority granting the trial court to issue such an order, it would entitle Laura to receive the additional pension benefits Husband would accumulate in the future, and it would prevent Timothy from making such an election for the benefit of any future wife he may marry.

 The take away from this case is that dividing pensions can be very complicated.
 The attorneys at Hildebrand Law, PC are very familiar with working with actuaries and experts to conduct present value calculations on pensions, as well as understanding the many complicated aspects of dividing a pension in an Arizona divorce.
-Call us today if you have questions regarding dividing a pension in an Arizona divorce.
+Call us today at (480)947-4339 if you have questions regarding dividing a pension in an Arizona divorce.